SheethalSanthosh01/SheethalSanthosh01/MYBIO.md

 - 👋 Hi, I’m @SheethalSanthosh01
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science, AWS, Devops
-- 🌱 I currently completed course in python for Data Science
+- 🌱 I currently completed course in AWS and Devops
-- 💞️ I’m looking to collaborate on Deep Learning
+- 💞️ I’m looking to collaborate on AWS and Devops
 - 📫 How to reach me sheethalsanthosh2017@gmail.com

 <!---